Anikate-De/gsoc-2024-project-report/README.md

 ## Future Work & Maintenance

-`package: ok_http` turned out to be a great success.
+`package:ok_http` turned out to be a great success.
 Smaller APK sizes, WebSocket support, Flutter DevTools Networking Tab support, and a seamless integration with the Dart HTTP mono-repo, are some of the highlights of the project.

-It has been a great journey, and I am looking forward to maintaining `package: ok_http` in the future, along with the Dart team.
+It has been a great journey, and I am looking forward to maintaining `package:ok_http` in the future, along with the Dart team.
 Some of the future work includes:

 1. **Adding Response Cache Configuration:** OkHttp provides a powerful `Cache` API, which can be used to cache responses.
 This would be a great addition to the package.